Please update your browser

 Add a switch costume block and place a

 Repeat this process for Isabel.

-and drag in the "emotion" parameter from the define block.
+and drag in the emotion parameter from the define block.

-To program the Isabel brows sprite to change costumes when
+To program the Isabel brows to change costumes when

-Isabel is talking, select the sprite, and add a "when I receive" block.
+select the sprite, and add a when I receive block.

-Add a "switch costume" block, and place an "Isabel's emotion" variable inside it.
+and place an Isabel emotion variable inside it.

 Create new eyebrow costumes to reflect different emotions.

 Create a variable for Malik's emotion, and set this variable